brian3814/TrackChangesCloud/README.md

 # TrackChangesCloud

-A C# .NET Revit add-in to tracks Revit BIM database modification by creating, comparing and archiving element property snapshots in the cloud.
+A C# .NET Revit add-in to track Revit BIM database modification history by creating, comparing and archiving element property snapshots in the cloud.